tthorntone/AdNauseam-Wiki/Firefox-version:-benchmarking-memory-footprint-of-the-early-preview.md

 #### Notes

 Tested on Firefox 34 64-bit and Chromium 39 64-bit on Linux Mint.
 No other extensions were present.
-The filter lists for ABP and uBlock:
-- EasyList
-- Peter Lowe's Ad server list
-- EasyPrivacy
-- Fanboy's Social Blocking List
-- Malware domain lists
-- ABP-specifics: _"Acceptable ads"_ disabled
-- uBlock-specifics: uBlock's filters enabled (+80 filters), extra malware domains (+1,459 filters)

-Click-to-play **enabled** or equivalent in both browsers.

 I chose the _"Explicit Allocations"_  figure because as per Firefox, it is "the single best number to focus on" with regard to memory usage.